mmiv-center/MMIV-Workshop-ready-for-research/_episodes/08-reproducible.md

     echo $line
 done
 ~~~
-Run this script using its name `./workshop01.sh` and we should get a list of all the files that contain T1 weighted image series.
-Instead of `echo $line` (prints out the current filename) we can now use the `tar` command to extract a single DICOM file from this archive.
-All the DICOM files contain information about the whole image series so we can extract for example the DeviceSerialNumber tag from that DICOM file and remove the file afterwards again to keep our directory clean:
+Run this script using its name `./workshop01.sh` and we should get a list of all the image series.
+Instead of `echo $line` (prints out the current filename) we can now use the `tar` command to extract a single DICOM file from each archive.
+All the DICOM files contain information about the whole image series so we can extract for example the StudyTime tag from that DICOM file and remove the file afterwards again to keep our directory clean:
 ~~~
 #!/usr/bin/env bash